 “Smiling Boy”

 Stroll down the alley between Santa Fe Drive and Inca Street for a total immersion in colorful, eye-catching murals.
-This particular piece encapsulates a happy young boy with arms outstretched by artists B.L.V.D.
+This particular piece by artist B.L.V.D. encapsulates a happy young boy with arms outstretched.

 Location: Santa Fe Dr. & Inca Street alley